Harryyadav/slate/source/includes/risk_policies.md

 default               | No       | A boolean field which shows if this is the default risk policy.
 Ddefaults to false. priority              | No       | Tasks in this policy must have a priority greater or equal to this value.
 Must be a value from 1 to 10.
-Defaults to 7. phases                | No       | Tasks in this policy must be in one of these phases. task_statuses         | No       | Tasks in this policy must have one of these statuses.
-(DONE/TODO/NA) verification_statuses | No       | Tasks in this policy must have one of these verification statuses. (fail/pass/partial/none)
+Defaults to 7. phases                | No       | Tasks in this policy must be in one of these phases. task_statuses         | No       | To be considered compliant, tasks in this policy must have one of these statuses.
+(DONE/TODO/NA) verification_statuses | No       | To be considered compliant, tasks in this policy must have one of these verification statuses. (fail/pass/partial/none)